 Internal Routing and page files in Mame

 So as long as you want all files in the same top folder, the routing in Mame is straight forward and easy.
 But when you look at the URL of this site (documentation/routing), this is quite a bit more sophisticated.
 That is because aliases support slashes ("/") in it.
-And for every / a sub folder is created.
-So this page HTML file is actually in two sub folders (documentation and in then routing) and in this folder it's the index.html.
-This allows for URLs without the .html suffix and that without any server software extensions, like mod_rewrite for Apache.
+And for every slash a sub folder is created.
+So this page HTML file is actually in two sub folders (documentation and in then routing) and in this file is the index.html.
+This allows for URLs without the .html suffix without any server software extensions, like mod_rewrite for Apache.

 That leaves the question on how the documentation page

-- /index.html -> home (or any other alias, the default page is what matters)
+- /index.html -> home (or any other alias, the default page setting is what matters)

 - /contact.html -> contact